Types of Aid

 - Be a U.S Citizen or eligible non-citizen.

-- Be enrolled as an undergraduate or graduate student in an educator licensure program listed below.
+- Be enrolled as a graduate student in an educator licensure program listed below.

 - Meet academic requirements (maintain a 3.25 GPA).